jtod/Sigma16/docs/src/userguide/userguide.md

 The EXP format has the following variants.

-* EXP0 format takes no operands.
-The instruction format uses just one word (there is no second word with the e, f, g, h fields).
-The op field contains 14 (hex e), the d field is ignored (the assembler sets it to 0), and the ab field contains an 8 bit expanded operation code.
-Example: *rfi* is an instruction with no operands and with secondary opcode 0.
-Its representation is e000.
-The EXP0 format allows rfi to be represented in one word without using up one of the limited and valuable opcodes avaiable for RRR instructions.

 * The RREXP format takes two register operands, which are in the e and f fields of the second word.
 The d field of the first word and the g